Full Moon on

 Moon before descending node

-11 days after ascending node on 30 December 2008 at 07:40 in ♒ Aquarius.
-The Moon is located north of the ecliptic over the following day, until the lunar orbit crosses from North to South in descending node on 12 January 2009 at 08:34 in ♌ Leo.
+11 days after ascending node on 30 December 2008 at 07:40 in ♒ Aquarius the Moon is positioned north of the ecliptic over the following day until the lunar crosses the ecliptic again from North to South in descending node on 12 January 2009 at 08:34 in ♌ Leo.

 Moon after northern standstill

-1 day since the previous standstill on 9 January 2009 at 05:38 in ♊ Gemini when the Moon has reached North declination of ∠27.060°, the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-27.081° at the point of next southern standstill on 22 January 2009 at 14:02 in ♐ Sagittarius.
+1 day since the last northern standstill on 9 January 2009 at 05:38 in ♊ Gemini when the Moon has reached North declination of ∠27.060° the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-27.081° at the point of next southern standstill on 22 January 2009 at 14:02 in ♐ Sagittarius.

 Sun-Earth-Moon syzygy